 Constant piles of clutter compromises our immune systems, digestion of food, and even affects our sleep!
 Studies show that rooms constantly filled with clutter can lead to health conditions like heart disease or type 2 diabetes.

 If clutter overwhelms you, start working small; maybe a drawer, or a shelf in your closet.
 Micro-tasks can inspire you to do more.
 Or call in an expert to help you minimize, manage and control clutter.
 Its worth the investment if it reduces your stress and helps you to live a better life.

 Does that mean surfaces without anything?
-No. We need visual inspiration because having nothing on your horizontal spaces can cause boredom.
+No. We need visual inspiration as having nothing on your horizontal spaces can cause boredom.
 Your brain needs stimulation.
-Finding your sweet spot is good home decor design.
 This varies for most people depending on your personality, your family and how you like to manage your life.

-Find your sweet spot by removing everything from horizontal surfaces and slowly reintroduce them, one by one.
-Stop adding more pieces when the room feels balanced for you.
+Find your sweet spot by removing everything from horizontal surfaces and slowly reintroduce them, one by one, until the room feels balanced.